challeau/my-notes/notes/TypeScript/angular.md

 |-------------|---------------------------------------------------------------------------------------------------------------------------------------|
 | nonNullable | Returns a `FormBuilder` in which automatically constructed @see FormControl} elements have `{nonNullable: true}` and are non-nullable |

-#### 7.5.2 Usage:
+#### 7.5.2 Usage

 - Import and inject the `FormBuilder` service in your component file.
 - Use one of the class's method to set the form's model.
 - Define an `onSubmit()` method to process the form.
 - Create the form's HTML.
 Use a `formGroup` property binding to bind your form to the HTML `<form>` tag.
 - Use an `ngSubmit` event binding to the `<form>` tag that calls the `onSubmit()` method with the form's value.
 - Add a `formControlName` attribute to all the `<input>` fields to link the fields to their corresponding from controls.

 Component:

 ```typescript
 // form.component.ts
 import { Component } from '@angular/core';